mikenelson-io/MyPresentations/2024/2024-Aug-TechMentor_Redmond/PoSH Workshop/workshop-syllabus.md

   - Exploring the essential cmdlets

+  - Using Tab completion and command history

   - Using Get-Member to inspect objects

-  - Sorting and filtering data
+  - Sorting, filtering, and formatting data and outputs

 **Session 3: Working with the PowerShell Pipeline**